This post may contain affiliate links. Read my disclosure policy.

 Roasted Broccoli and Cheddar Cheese Hummus

-- One 15 oz. can chickpeas rinsed and drained, reserving some of the liquid in case it is needed
+- 15 oz chickpeas 1 can, rinsed and drained, reserving some of the liquid in case it is needed

 - 1 cup shredded sharp cheddar cheese